The role of black holes in the universe

 Black holes as engines of galactic evolution

 In addition to controlling star formation, black holes play a crucial role in shaping interactions between galaxies.
-Their ability to siphon off matter can lead to dynamic exchanges between neighboring galaxies, making the cosmos even more interconnected.
+Their ability to siphon matter can lead to dynamic exchanges between neighboring galaxies, making the cosmos even more interconnected.

 Black holes and gravity